inoxlang/inox/docs/builtin.md

 ### toint

 The toint function converts a float or byte to an integer.
 An error is thrown if precision has been lost.
+### tobytecount

+The tobytecount function converts an integer to a byte count.
+An error is thrown if the provided value is negative.
 ### torstream

 The torstream function creates a readable stream from a value.
 If the value is readable (string, byte-slice, ...) a byte stream is returned.
 If the value is indexable a stream containing the elements is returned.